 Biological diversity, or biodiversity, refers to the variety of life on Earth.
-As defined by the United Nations Convention on Biological Diversity, it includes diversity of ecosystems, species and genes, and the ecological processes that support them.
+As defined by the U.N.
+Convention on Biological Diversity, it includes diversity of ecosystems, species and genes and the ecological processes that support them.
 Natural diversity in ecosystems provides essential economic benefits and services to human society—such as food, clothing, shelter, fuel and medicines—as well as ecological, recreational, cultural and aesthetic values, and thus plays an important role in sustainable development.
 Biodiversity is under threat in many areas of the world.
-Concern about global biodiversity loss has emerged as a prominent and widespread public issue.
+Maintaining global biodiversity has emerged as a prominent and widespread public issue.

 Values: Protecting the safety and health of people and the environment is a Chevron core value.
 Therefore, we:

 - Strive to design our facilities and conduct our operations to avoid adverse impacts to human health and to operate in an environmentally sound, reliable and efficient manner.